 - It doesn’t have to include a monetary reward.
-Winners could receive experiences such as a balloon flight or a half day off work, a team dinner or even a certificate or medal to hang at their desk.
+Winners could receive experiences such as a balloon flight or a half-day off work, a team dinner or even a certificate or medal to hang at their desks.

 The Role of Technology

-Companies achieve better results with leaderbaords that encourage a variety of motivational approaches, competition or collaboration.
+Companies achieve better results with leaderboards that encourage a variety of motivational approaches, competition or collaboration.
 You choose what it will be today!